Disney's Animal Kingdom: Camp Minnie-Mickey

+Unbuilt area

 Beastly Kingdom

 When originally conceived, Disney's Animal Kingdom was to focus on three broad classifications of animals: those that exist in today's reality; those that did exist but are now extinct (i.e., dinosaurs); and those that only exist in the realm of fantasy such as unicorns and dragons.
 The original design for Animal Kingdom included a themed section called Beastly Kingdom, devoted to creatures of legend and mythology.
 During the final stages of planning of development, Eisner decided that either Beastly Kingdom or DinoLand U.S.A. would be built first because of budget cuts after the failure of Euro Disney (known today as Disneyland Paris) and the higher cost of the upkeep and care of the animals at the park.
 DinoLand U.S.A. was chosen first mostly because of its lower budget.
 Former imagineers who went to work on Universal Islands of Adventure used ideas that were similar to Beastly Kingdom.
 In 2000, Rohde said: "We had a vision and now it's become a placeholder.
 We have all kinds of ideas and not all of them fit with the theme of Beastly Kingdom.
 I'm not even convinced there will be a Beastly Kingdom."